coecms/coecms.github.io/posts/2024-06-05-mixing-python-envs.md

 ## Summary

-While we try to make the `hh5` conda analysis environments as comprehensive as possible, we can't always install the packages you need.
-By creating a virtual environment using the `conda/analysis3` environment as your base, its possible to add in packages we can't install, without having the overhead of maintaining your own large conda environment.
+While CMS tries to make the `hh5` conda analysis environments as comprehensive as possible, we can't always install the packages you need.
+By creating a virtual environment using the `conda/analysis3` environment as your base, its possible to add in packages CMS can't install, without having the overhead of maintaining your own large conda environment.
 Furthermore, using a virtual environment avoids the headaches associated with installing software using `pip install --user` as anything installed will be pinned to a specific conda environment.
 Virtual environments are simple to install, and simple to delete and re-create as necessary.
+Virtual environments can also be seamlessly integrated into ARE JupyterLab sessions, allowing you to use it anywhere you would use an `analysis3` conda environment.

 ## Acknowledgements